Core Values

 Research

-The MMUF program is primarily a research program.
-We aim to foster future academics, for whom research will be at the heart of their professional academic work.
-Research experience and production are essential at each stage of the career of a professor-in-training, from the graduate school application process to the tenure process and beyond.
-As future academics, Fellows require a thorough understanding of the principles and methods of academic research, as well as being confident in practicing research.
-Thus we give undergraduate fellows intensive and ongoing research experience, beginning at an earlier point in their careers than is typical for most college undergraduates.
-This is exemplified by the MMUF Summer Research Training program (SRTP) hosted at the University of Chicago, which is required for UChicago Fellows.
+The MMUF program is, at its heart, a research program.
+We prepare future scholars who will be inspired and informed by research throughout their careers.
+Research experience and production are essential at every stage of a well-trained scholar’s career, from the graduate school application process to entry into one’s professional life and beyond.
+As future scholars and leaders, Fellows require a thorough understanding of the principles and methods of academic research, as well as the confidence to conduct it.
+Thus, we provide undergraduate fellows with intensive, ongoing research development and experience, beginning earlier in their careers than is typical for most college undergraduates.
+This begins with the MMUF Summer Research Training program (SRTP) hosted at the University of Chicago, which is required for all University of Chicago students admitted to the MMUF.

-During their undergraduate years, each MMUF fellow is expected to conduct an individual research project under the guidance of a faculty mentor, culminating in a final thesis paper or presentation during the senior year.
-The SRTP is designed to instill research experience and culminates in a research proposal that Fellows often use as the beginning stages for their final thesis paper or presentation.
+During their third and fourth years, each MMUF fellow is expected to conduct an individual research project under the guidance of a faculty mentor, culminating in a final thesis paper or presentation during the senior year.
+The SRTP is designed to ground students’ research going forward and culminates in a research proposal that fellows often modify and expand for their thesis work as seniors in the College.

-As mentors, faculty members are expected to demystify the formal and informal aspects of conducting research, applying to graduate school, competing effectively once in a graduate program, earning the doctorate, and pursuing faculty careers.
-We also encourage undergraduate fellows to cultivate mentoring relationships with MMUF fellows, advancing through graduate school and into academic careers – and we hope and expect that fellows will themselves become mentors to younger fellows as their own careers advance.
+As mentors, faculty members are expected to demystify the formal and informal aspects of conducting research, applying to graduate school, thriving once in a graduate program, earning the doctorate, and pursuing their careers.
+We encourage undergraduate fellows to cultivate mentoring relationships with three faculty members while studying at the University of Chicago, as well as MMUF alumni, and to do the same as they advance through graduate school and into their careers.
+Further, we hope and expect that Mellon Mays fellows will later in their careers become mentors to younger fellows.

 Cohort Effect & Community

 We typically select cohorts of five students per academic year, such that at any given moment there will be between ten and fifteen fellows on campus.
-The intention of this selection process is to build a sense of cohort and community among fellows who enter the program at the same time, so that fellows’ growth as scholars can be enhanced by the feedback and support of like-minded peers.
-We hope – and the program’s history has demonstrated – that the bonds fellows initially form within their undergraduate cohorts can be the basis of larger MMUF support networks that far outlast their undergraduate years.
-Other opportunities for cohort effect are the Summer Research Training Program and Mellon Mays Midwest conferences.
+The intention of this selection process is to build a sense of cohort and community among fellows who enter the program at the same time.
+Fellows’ scholarly growth is enhanced by the feedback and support of like-minded peers.
+We hope – and the program’s history has demonstrated – that the bonds fellows form among their undergraduate cohorts often serve as the basis for larger MMUF support networks that far outlast their time in the College.
+Other opportunities for Mellon Mays fellows to experience this community include their time in the Summer Research Training Program at the University of Chicago, attending and presenting their work at the annual Mellon Mays Midwest conference, and continuing to participate in conferences and workshops while in graduate school and entering their professions that are sponsored by the Mellon Foundation in conjunction with the American Council of Learned Societies and the Institute for Citizens and Scholars .